racingmars/ctc-mainframe-api/README.md

 ## Example API usage

-The combination of the _PDF member list_ API and the _Read dataset_ API allow you to easily save all the members from a PDS to a local directory.
+The combination of the _PDS member list_ API and the _Read dataset_ API allow you to easily save all the members from a PDS to a local directory.
 For example, with the API service running on port 8370, I wish to retrieve all members of the partitioned dataset `MWILSON.CTCSERV` into a new directory to